Luca D. Majer

 I'm on my eighteenth hour of watching/listening to "24 hours of Brian Eno" a paid streamed product by Anamorph.

 It started yesterday at 6pm and it's a loop of 4h 30' of program repeated for 24 hours - each reiteration changes the composition, duration and order of the audio-visual fragments used as database of this generative video work.
 As Bob Ashley said about his "Private Lives": it is the premiere (and last show) of a music work to listen to when you're fixing a sandwich or brushing your teeth.
-By now, through the subsequent re-shuffles, I can spot the repeated sections and new bits.
+By now, through the subsequent re-shuffles and having had my coffee...
+I can spot the repeated sections and new bits.

-On this occasion live he uses a dozen pedals (distortions flanger phaser delay etc.) plus what seems to me a modern Gizmo (a device that makes the strings vibrate ad lib), as well as an electrified kalimba.
+Usually Laraaji - even at the recent Tiny Desk concert - loves to play his usual brushed zither with a hyper clean sound, reverb aside.
+But on this occasion live he uses a dozen pedals (distortions flanger phaser delay etc.) plus what seems to me a modern Gizmo (a device vibrating strings ad lib), as well as an electrified kalimba.
 His music is quite intriguing and it compares to Laaraji's first album (for Eno's Ambient series) as Miles Davis's "On The Corner" would to "Kind Of Blue."

 As the 24 hours unfold, repetitions appear, despite the different “mixing,” which allows the filmmakers to talk about this “generative ENO documentary” as something always different.
 And it is as the 24 hours of reproduction of Enian music and speeches approaches - always straddling refined, “late lib” and technophilia - I begin to form two ideas, children of this Eno anthology.

-One is that the 24h kermesse makes explicit the desire of this 76-year-old “sniveling bastard" producer (as he called himself in 1994) to plant solid milestones to punctuate his contribution to the history of pop music, the everlasting space he deserves in rock.
+One idea is that this 24h kermesse makes explicit the desire of this 76-year-old “sniveling bastard" producer (as he called himself in 1994) to plant solid milestones to punctuate his contribution to the history of pop music, the everlasting space he deserves in rock.
 For his fans today (certainly intellectuals, perhaps a little late-lib and often technophiles) this kermesse creates the definitive hagiographic tool.
 Indispensable work to cultivate the brand/Eno in an economically significant space.

 The documentary and the fragments help to refresh the memory of the Eno impact in rock music.
 So the pre-Eno rehearsals of U2 sound truly horrifying… And Eno implies that had he had not put Fela Kuti on the turntable one fateful day, David Byrne would never have dreamt of the choruses of “Remain In Light.”